 The Utah-400's unique matrix technology allows for a greater flexibility of input and output combinations available to the user.
 Each input or output board contains eight signal paths so the user can expand in groups of eight up to the maximum capacity of the router.
-These I/O cards can be HD, SD, or Analog in a video router, and AES or analog in an analog router.

 The crosspoint board and its flexible design characterize the Utah-400 system.
-This board is available in the 144 x 144 matrix.
+This board is available in the 288 x 288 matrix.
 All crosspoint switching is input coincident, consistent with previous Utah Scientific technologies.